 Public power utilities play an important role in Florida’s electric industry:

-- Serve 15 percent of the state’s population – 3.0 million Floridians;
+- Serve 15 percent of the state’s population – over 3 million Floridians;

 - Provide an industry-wide yardstick for efficient operation and superior service;